teslasolar/DystopAI/chapters/progress.md

 - [x] The Universal Consciousness
 - [x] The final synthesis of order and chaos

-## Next Steps Priority
+## Next Steps

 ### ✅ STORY COMPLETE! ✅

 All 6 chapters and 24 scenes have been written and formatted.
 The DystopAI story is now complete from beginning to end.

-### Optional Enhancements
+### Optional Future Enhancements
 1. Add inter-scene navigation improvements
 2. Create a story map/timeline visualization
 3. Add reader progress persistence across sessions
 4. Create character relationship diagrams
 5. Add sound effects or ambient music
 6. Create a "New Game Plus" mode with hidden content
-3. Write scene_text.md files for each scene
-4. Generate scene index.html files
-5. Create series conclusion materials
+7. Develop companion materials (prequel stories, character backstories)
+8. Create an interactive universe explorer
+9. Add achievement system for different reading paths
+10. Design cover art and promotional materials

 ## Progress Tracking Integration